marziarivi/RadioLensfit2/README.md

 *Before running the code*:

 - For the MPI versions, the MS must be split in individual spectral windows.
-All MSs must have the same name ending with the number of the spectral window and extension  ".ms".
+All MSs must have the same name, ending with the number of the spectral window and extension  ".ms".
 Filename prefix consists in the common part of all the MS name, i.e. (without the final number and extension).

 - Check/change default parameters (prior distributions, faceting, ....) in the *default_params.h* file.